-If we are not able to obtain regulatory approvals for certain additional indications of TPOXX® from the FDA, we may not be able to realize the full benefits of any BARDA contracts or may not be able to commercialize such indications other than through existing sales to BARDA, and our ability to generate future revenue could be materially impaired.
+If we are not able to obtain regulatory approvals for certain additional indications of TPOXX® from the FDA, we may not be able to realize the full benefits of any U.S. Government contracts or may not be able to commercialize such indications other than through existing sales to the U.S. Government, and our ability to generate future revenue could be materially impaired.